 What does it mean to be a delegate?
 As a delegate, you represent your chapter in matters that come before the House.
 You are eligible to vote for leadership and vote for or against resolutions.
-It is entirely appropriate to consult your colleagues if you're not sure on the feasibility of a given resolution!

 What does it mean to be an alternate delegate?
-As an alternate delegate, you are welcome to participate in discussions about resolutions but you may not vote on them or vote for leadership candidates.
+As an alternate delegate, you are welcome to participate in discussions about resolutions but may not vote on them or vote for leadership candidates.
 If a delegate is unable to perform their duties, you may be called upon to serve as a delegate in place of that person.

 The format for each resolution is similar to that of the governor's executive orders: a series of paragraphs starting with "WHEREAS" followed by a series of paragraphs starting with "RESOLVED".
 (You'll hear these paragraphs referred to as "clauses".)
 The whereas clauses make the case for policy or action, while the resolved clause(s) explain the action to be taken or how policy should be modified.
-Resolved clauses are treated independently, so it is possible to approve of one resolved clause while rejecting another one.
+Resolved clauses may be treated independently, so it is possible to approve of one resolved clause while rejecting another one.